Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 Go here to turn this on:

-Docker also allows you to run models locally and moves us towards using faster and more performant runtimes (more on that later).
-Docker's Model Runner is faster to set up and use.
+Docker also allows you to run models locally and moves us incrementally towards faster and more performant runtimes (more on that later).
+To that end, you can get set up with Docker's Model Runner really fast.

 Model Runner (available since Docker Desktop v4.40) allows you to easily and quickly boot up local models.
 For instance, this is an example of commands you might use to bring up a model with Model Runner (although I'd advise reading the linked docs above):